Emad-H/Bandgap-IP-Design-using-SKY130-technology-node/README.md

 ![mag-top-layout](Day2/2-64.png)

-### Top Level Layout Extraction, LVS an Post-Layout Simulation
+### Top Level Layout Extraction, LVS and Post-Layout Simulation

 We can extract the layout either cell by cell, or extract the complete layout netlist.
 To extract cell-by-cell, we first go to Options -> Cell Manager.
 We can now select the cell we want to load.
 This is shown below.